spacemeat/termapod/README.md

 It should install as a runnable program.

 ```
-$ apod
+$ termapod
 ```

-Unless `--no-save-cache` is passed as an argument, the image is downloaded to `~/.config/apod/image-<date>.jpg`, with caption saved to `~/.config/apod/caption.txt`.
+Unless `--no-save-cache` is passed as an argument, the image is downloaded to `~/.config/termapod/image-<date>.jpg`, with caption saved to `~/.config/termapod/caption.txt`.
 This cache image is used unless `--no-cache` is given as an argument.
 Whenever a new image is cached, the previous image and caption are deleted, so as not to fill up your precious storage.